 There’s just nothing more badass in the zombie apocalypse than Michonne with her katana, slicing walker heads in half, taking on groups of walkers alone that 5, 10 other people with their lame hammers and screwdrivers and knives couldn’t together.
 With our apologies to Lucille, and to Daryl’s crossbow – both awesome props on their own, Michonne’s katana is the weapon we want to take home – and learn to use just in case there’s a zombie apocalypse for real.
 Just in case.

-R2-D2 – Star Wars: The Force Awakens
+R2-D2 – Star Wars: The Force Awakens, Star Wars: The Last Jedi

-The little guy who has been in every Star Wars film, Artoo would be a wonderful companion at home.
+The little guy who has been in (almost) every Star Wars film, Artoo would be a wonderful companion at home.
 Luckily, there are Artoo builders all over the world who do an incredible job making remote-control droids, so you can get pretty darn close to this.
 Having the screen-used Artoo, looking worse for wear as he’s spent years in hibernation, would be especially cool, though.
 But does that one have a lightsaber launching compartment?

 Spider-Man’s Webshooters – Spider-Man: Homecoming